“It is not necessary to change. Survival is not mandatory.” — Edwards Deming

 As an early adopter of Agile methodology, I’ve witnessed firsthand how the framework has revolutionized software development.

 But as software development became faster and more efficient, security concerns became more complex and pressing.

 To bridge this gap, I developed the Agile Security Engineering Framework while working on security engineering at Microsoft.

 This framework incorporates Agile principles into security engineering, allowing teams to develop secure software with minimal disruption to the Agile development process.

 Through years of experience and collaboration with fellow Agile practitioners, I’ve refined this framework and seen it successfully applied in various projects.

 What’s important about the figure is that it shows an example of how you can overlay security-specific techniques on an existing life cycle.

 Baking Security into Your Life Cycle

-In this case, we simply overlay some security activities on top of an Agile software cycle.
+In this case, I simply overlay some security activities on top of an Agile software cycle.

 Rather than make security a big up front design or doing it all at the end or other security approaches that don’t work, we’re baking security into the life cycle.